elpinal/bright-ml/README.md

 ```

 That said, we sometimes want mutable references, so Bright ML supports *monomorphic* mutable references.
-More precisely, we can generate monomorphic mutable reference types at any given types using a generative functor `Ref.Make`.
+More precisely, we can generate monomorphic mutable reference **types** at any given types using a generative functor `Ref.Make`
+in the standard library.
 We can use mutable references without compromising type soundness,
 while keeping every expression polymorphic.